© www.utopianature.com 2006-2008

 To complicate things the valley is cut in half politically.

-As of August 2011 we have 340 species listed so far, considered
+As of 2020 we have over 360 species listed, considered

-known from the Sabinal River Valley bio-geographic area.
+known from the upper Sabinal River drainage bio-geographic area.

 A remarkable total for a small inland lakeless habitat.
 There

-A third of the birds known in North America roughly, right here, and
+third of all the birds known from all of North America.

 Order of lists is a real problem as the official order of birds